UBC-MDS/nhl-game-predictor/README.md

 Here is **[the report](https://github.com/UBC-MDS/DSCI-522_nhl-game-predictor/blob/master/doc/results_report.md)** from our initial model build which uses machine learning decision trees and random forests.

+The main variables we use in this model are as follows:
+- Did the team of interest win the game? (won column, TRUE/FALSE)
+- Home or Away game?
+(HoA column, home/away)
+- Who is the opponent? (team_id column, 1-31)
+- What proportion of *goals* were scored by the team of interest? (calculated using goals column for both teams, 0-1)
+- What proportion of *shots* were made by the team of interest? (calculated using shots column for both teams, 0-1)
+- What proportion of *shots* were *saved* by the team of interest? (calculated using goals and shots columns, 0-1)

 ## Usage

 1. Clone this repo, and using the command line, navigate to the root of this project.